Ann Thicknesse

-Anne or Ann Ford, (Mrs Philip Thicknesse, 22 February 1737 – 20 January 1824) was an 18th-century English musician and singer, famous in her time for a scandal that attended her struggle to perform in public.
+Anne or Ann Ford, or Ann Thicknesse (Mrs Philip Thicknesse, 22 February 1737 – 20 January 1824) was an 18th-century English musician and singer, famous in her time for a scandal that attended her struggle to perform in public.

 Life and music

-Some aspects of Anne Ford's life are typical of talented and gifted women in the traditional class society of 18th-century England.
-She gained more education than most as she had a knowledge of five foreign languages and played several fretted string instruments, including the lute-like English guitar and the viola da gamba, comparable to a modern cello.
-This gave her a chance to perform with others giving Sunday concerts at her house, although her father, Thomas Ford, refused to allow her to perform publicly.
-She also was a singer with a beautiful voice by her early twenties, but her earliest attempts to appear in public venues were unsuccessful; her father went so far as to have her arrested twice to prevent her escaping his control.
+Ford was born on 22 February 1737 in London.
+Her father, who worked in the law courts, claimed to have spent hundreds of pounds on her education which included private lessons by the celebrated actor and singer Susanna Cibber and elocution lessons by Thomas Sheridan.
+She gained more education than most as she had a knowledge of five foreign languages and she played several fretted string instruments, including the lute-like English guitar and the viola da gamba, comparable to a modern cello.
+She performed with others giving Sunday concerts at her house, although her father, Thomas Ford, refused to allow her to perform publicly.
+She was a singer with a beautiful voice by her early twenties, but her earliest attempts to appear in public venues were unsuccessful; her father went so far as to have her arrested twice to prevent her escaping his control.
 Eventually she made a successful escape, and held her first public subscription concert on 18 March 1760.
+She would play the gamba with it lying on its side rather than playing it between her legs.

 She performed a series of subsequent concerts, including daily performances from 24 October to 30 October of that year, although it was considered controversial for a woman to play the "masculine" viola da gamba, referred to at the time as the viol di gambo.

-Ford gave a performance at Spring Gardens in 1761, "English airs". accompanying herself on the musical glasses.
+Ford gave a performance at Spring Gardens in 1761, "English airs", accompanying herself on the musical glasses.
 She also wrote a published work, Instructions for Playing on the Musical Glasses.
-The instrument was comparable to the glass harp of Richard Pockrich consisting of individual glass goblets tuned with water, and preceded the 1761 mechanized armonica (Glass harmonica) invention of Benjamin Franklin and played by Marianne Davies.
+The instrument was comparable to the glass harp of Richard Pockrich consisting of individual glass goblets tuned with water, and preceded the 1761 mechanized armonica (glass harmonica) invention of Benjamin Franklin and played by Marianne Davies.

 Ford's accomplishments risked being complicated by an infatuated lover, the Earl of Jersey, who offered her £800 a year to be his mistress.
 When she refused, Lord Jersey tried to sabotage her initial public concert, but she earned £15 from it nonetheless.
-In 1761 she published a pamphlet, A Letter from Miss F—d to a Person of Distinction, defending her position.
+In 1761, she published a pamphlet, A Letter from Miss F—d to a Person of Distinction, defending her position.
 This in turn provoked a pamphlet from the Earl, A Letter to Miss F–d.
 The brief pamphlet war between them differed in subject and tone from others conducted in that era.